thescientist13/HP_Stuff/content/FanFiction/Harry_Potter_-_Nephilim/Appendix_A.md

   Testament suggest that nephilim continue to exist after the flood.
 I am positing that fallen angels continued to seduce women during the Old Testament times.
-* Lewis describes the effect of sin on the fallen angles in _[The Screwtape Letters][TSL2]_.[^210408-1]  At various places I talk about "bizarre" things happening to nephil.
-This is more or less what I envision.
-Essentially these represent instances of Divine Justice, sometimes mediated by the actual angels.
-This is the primary idea pulled from that source.
-I am going to be inconsistent in my language about this, because it is (and always has been) unclear to the nephilim how much is something *they* did wrong (and was thus avoidable), how much is something *God* caused to happen to them, and how much is something that an angel, acting within the scope and authority granted that angel by God, has caused of its own initiative.

 #### Things Specifically Pulled from _Many Waters_